 The built in meter in inverter remotes are usually optimistic.
 A meter that is optimistic is worse than the opposite because it makes you feel good while you are ruining your batteries with undercharging.
 One customer who didn’t understand what I tried & tried to explain called Xantrex and they admitted to him that the meter in the remote is just a volt meter, it does not count amps and does not really work.
 The Link 1000 that is built into the Xantrex remote will work, but it is a complicated thing that most people will never understand.

 The Magnum BMK does not really work right because of the automatic charge efficiency calculator and it’s 97% limit.
 I don’t care what they or a couple of those “expert” solar dealers say.
 The real reason that they sell it instead of a Trimetric is because it is so much easier to install, needs no programming and they can charge just as much money for it.
 My list of people who now have both a BMK and a Trimetric added later by me is growing, because people get tired of seeing a meter that never shows their batteries to be full, even when they are.
 You have no idea how much it pains me to say this because I absolutely love Magnum products with this single exception.
 Regardless, I do not like the idea of having all of your eggs in one basket and even if it worked well, the BMK is harder to look at so you can’t glance at it from across the room to see your state of charge.
+More recent edit: Magnum did listen and added the ability to modify the CEF.
+I still don’t like it.

 Buy a Blue Sky IPN PRO with a built in meter if you must, but do not ask me if it works.
 I don’t know if their meter works and I do not care.
 I know how well their charge controllers work and I draw the line here.
 I will not touch them.
 I have my reasons, too many to list here but if you read the rest of my pages you will find them.
 I have discovered that there is very little mark-up available on Morningstar and this explains to me the truth about why the dealers push other brands so hard.
 Yes, there are a lot of Bue Sky owners who love them.
 Forgive them, they don’t know any better (yet).